NeuroTechX/ntx_slack_archive/opportunities.md

  >Could you give a link where I can look more into it?
 I've wanted to get involved but never realized there were open source projects within NeuroTechX itself.

+3/8/2017 6:12 PM

+ **sydneyneurotechx** :

+ >Good one based on your skill could be the <#C0K883P71|interactive-tutorial> .
+We are also in the process of building NeuroTechEDU which will contain open source education content.
+Once it's ready you would be able to contribute to it. dano  Maybe you could tell him a bit about the project?